 The slightly facelifted 2012 Jaeger-LeCoultre Master Control is (at least the version in a discreet -and also way more affordable- stainless steel body, ref.
 Q1548420) a nice entry-level model for those buying their first “Real Swiss Made” timekeeper.

 For the year 2012, the Swiss watchmaking giant that became a legend after the introduction of its pre-war Reverso model, has prepared a defiantly post-modern Jaeger-LeCoultre Grande Reverso 1931 Rouge (ref.
-Q278856J): a new version of its limited edition Grande Reverso Ultra Thin Tribute to 1931 timepiece (refs.
-Q2788570 & Q2782521) that was presented exactly a year ago on December 2010.
+Q278856J): a new version of its limited-edition Grande Reverso Ultra Thin Tribute to 1931 presented exactly a year ago in December 2010.

 This year JLC has updated its Perpetual Calendar collection with the new Jaeger-LeCoultre Master Eight Days Perpetual 40 (ref.
 Q1612520).
 Now available in an 18-karat rose gold case and still featuring the same sophisticated, slightly off-white dial with lots of sub-dials and other indicators, the timekeeper still makes a strong impression and maybe an interesting choice for a person looking for a dressy “complication” watch.